navcoin/NavHub/content/news/2018-11-28-navpay-4-4-0-released-and-proposal-voting.md

 Sakdeniz’ NEXT wallet provides NavCoin stakers with an easy way to vote on proposals submitted to the Community Fund.
 You can see an overview of the wallet and its capabilities at the [NEXT wallet page on the Collab website](https://collab.navcoin.org/s/next-wallet/custom_pages/container/view?id=10).

-You can also watch [this video from the core team's live stream](https://www.youtube.com/watch?v=b-LEj-fiadM&index=2&list=PLxot8oqy3CYfdLMiIMSvan_9nZekKPxOq) on how the voting for the proposals work.
+You can also watch [this video from the core team's live stream](https://www.youtube.com/watch?v=b-LEj-fiadM&index=2&list=PLxot8oqy3CYfdLMiIMSvan_9nZekKPxOq) on how the voting for the proposals works.

 If you’re running a NavPi and having trouble voting, check out this discussion in Reddit for [troubleshooting by community members](https://www.reddit.com/r/NavCoin/comments/9xoodr/voting_with_navpi/).